Ac6Embedded/apollo-docs/docs/security/cra/embedded-technical-controls.md

 **Evidence you should keep:**
 - event taxonomy + severity mapping,
 - log protection design (tamper resistance / integrity),
-- “opt-out” definition and behavior (what is disabled and what remains required for safety/security).
+- "opt-out" definition and behavior (what is disabled and what remains required for safety/security).

 ---